Gh0st02/my-cyber-experience/README.md

 SSH into the control node and follow the steps below:
 - Copy the config file to Web-1 and Web-2.
-- Update the hosts file to include the IP address of the Webservers and Elk Server...
+- Update the hosts file to include the IP address of the Webservers and Elk Server.
 - Run the playbook, and navigate to Web-1, Web-2, and the Elk server to check that the installation worked as expected.

 Which file is the playbook?